 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Cognitive skills evolved from the need to place a heavier emphasis on content being developed in the General Studies while the technique for communicating those skills to middle-grade children has been designated as the role of the School of Education.
 In the area of social sciences the focus must be upon the development of cognate skills as opposed to the mere retention of facts.
 Current teachers must stay abreast of the latest approaches to instructional practice in middle education social studies, to include general philosophical approaches and specific tools and techniques.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

-The candidate will examine accompanying literature related to their selected topic to identify its latest trends and issues.
-Results will be put into a PowerPoint presentation of 10–20 slides to identify these trends in elementary social studies education associated with a set of identified articles in the literature.
+For these assignments, the candidate will select a topic in the general area of social studies instruction in middle grade education and examine accompanying literature related to that topic to identify the latest trends and issues.
+Ultimately, these results will be put into a PowerPoint presentation of 10–20 slides to identify these trends in middle school social studies education associated with a set of identified articles in the literature.
+(CLO: A, B, C)

 Each candidate is expected to complete a standard lesson plan as part of this course.
 The standard lesson plan format provided must be used and all materials must be included in the final submission.
 (CLO: B, C, D, E)

 Unit Portfolio Assignment

 Each candidate will produce a unit of instruction.
 The plan will be given as a PowerPoint presentation with a maximum of 20 slides.
 The intent of this project is to help the candidate see the big picture for instructional design with regard to a specific topic.
 (CLO: B, C, D, E)

 Each candidate will select 5 chapters from the Obenchain & Morris textbook and write a strategy similar to what the text teaches.
 (CLO: A, D, E)